libpd/libpd/README.md

 ### Windows

-libpd on Windows is built with either MinGW or Cygwin which provide the required open source compiler chain & build environment.
+libpd on Windows can be built with either MinGW or Cygwin which provide the core build requirements: a compiler chain & shell environment.

 It is recommended to use the Msys2 distribution which provides both a Unix command shell and MinGW.
-Start by downloading the Msys2 installer for your system, either i686 for 32 bit Windows or x86_64 for 64 bit:
+Download the Msys2 "x86_64" 64 bit installer (or "i686" if you are using 32 bit Windows) from:

     http://www.msys2.org/

 Then install to the default location (C:\msys32 or C:\msys64) and follow the setup/update info on the Msys2 webpage.

-Msys2 comes with several command shells, the most important being the "MSYS2 MinGW 32-bit" and "MSYS2 MinGW 64-bit" shells which are used to compile for 32 or 64 bit, respectively.
+Msys2 provides both 32 and 64 bit command shells for MinGW which are used to compile for 32 or 64 bit, respectively.

 Note: Msys2 development seems to change frequently, so some of the package names
       below may have changed after this document was written.